Advancing translational research

 A major goal of the Cardiovascular Research Center is to enable translational research, which includes promoting entrepreneurship and commercialization.
 The center has a unique entrepreneurship program designed to create breakthrough therapies and diagnostic tests that contribute to its overall mission of reducing the burden of cardiovascular disease.

-The center supports discoveries from the laboratory all the way to drug, device and diagnostic approval.
-The Cardiovascular Research Center has seven cardiovascular research programs and resources that translate scientific discoveries from the lab into leading-edge treatments and therapies for patients with cardiovascular disease.
+The center supports discoveries from the laboratory all the way to approval of new drugs, devices and diagnostics.
+The Cardiovascular Research Center has eight cardiovascular research programs that translate scientific discoveries from the lab into leading-edge treatments and therapies for patients with cardiovascular disease.

 The center also facilitates patient care and clinical trials for cardiovascular disease at Mayo Clinic.

 In addition to its research programs, the Cardiovascular Research Center engages in other initiatives that support research in cardiovascular disease, including:

 - A grants program aimed at increasing the number of established Mayo Clinic investigators engaged in cardiovascular research while also fostering the career development of young investigators

 - An entrepreneurship program with seminars, minisabbaticals and visiting lecturers that trains, links and supports new and newly engaged researchers who are pursuing entrepreneurial efforts